tdiprima/ML-Python-Projects/OpenAI Gym/CartPole/archive/solve-cartpole.md

 # [Playing Pong using Reinforcement Learning](https://towardsdatascience.com/intro-to-reinforcement-learning-pong-92a94aa0f84d)

-In RL land, a policy is a rule, strategy, or behavior function, that evaluates and recommends the next action given a specific state; effectively it can be thought of as a map from state to action.
+In RL land, a policy is a rule, strategy, or behavior function, that evaluates and recommends the next action given a specific state; effectively it can be thought of as **a map from state to action.**

 A policy may be deterministic or stochastic in nature, and since the ultimate goal of a RL agent is to maximize its rewards, we want to select the policy that maximizes the future expected reward for a given action.

-The policy in the case of Pong helps the Agent selects one of the possible actions, which are moving the paddle up, down or doing nothing.
+The policy in the case of Pong helps the Agent select one of the possible actions, which are moving the paddle up, down or doing nothing.

 ## Discretization